 1 Sitio(s) de ejecución

-Galina M. who lived on the same street as many Jews remembered see the Jews being brought to the killing site: “I saw the column of Jews going near the river.
-It was near the bridge between Belynichi and Sloboda.
-The staroste told us that we should not leave our houses and not look out the window.
-But I looked and saw the column.
+Galina M. who lived on the same street as many local Jews, remembered seeing the Jews being taken to the killing site: “I saw the column of Jews down towards the river, near the bridge between Belynichi and Sloboda.
+The staroste told us that we should stay at home and avoid looking out the window.
+But I looked anyway and saw the column.
 It was guarded by Germans and dogs on both sides.
-They told the Jews that they would be moved to another city” (Witness N°628, interviewed in Belynichi, on May 4, 2012).
+They had told the Jews that they would be relocated to another town” (Witness N°628, interviewed in Belynichi, on May 4, 2012).

-Around 780 Jews lived in Belynichi at the eve of the war.
-They composed about 24 percent of the total population.
-The Jews were mainly traders.
+On the eve of the war, around 780 Jews lived in Belynichi.
+They made up about 24 per cent of the total population.
+They were mainly traders.

-There were different execution sites of the Belynichi Jews.
-The main one is in the forest: more than 600 Jews (mainly women and children) from the Belynichi ghetto were shot in two large pits on December 12, 1941.
-The graves were dug by the inhabitants of the nearby village, Mashchanitsa.
-The Jewish men were killed during a previous Aktion in September 1941 near Niropla.
+There were different execution sites for the Belynichi Jews.
+The main one was in the forest; over 600 Jews (mainly women and children) from the Belynichi ghetto were shot in two large pits on December 12, 1941.
+The graves were dug by requisitioned locals from the nearby village of Mashchanitsa.
+The Jewish men had been killed in an Aktion the previous September, near Niropla.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a email@example.com

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17